-- Define and calculate measures of disease frequency and measures of association between risk factors and disease - Describe the major epidemiologic research study designs and their advantages and limitations - Describe the major sources of bias in epidemiologic research (confounding, selection bias, and measurement error) and the ways to evaluate and reduce bias - Apply criteria to support whether an association is causal - Understand the basic terms and methods used in outbreak investigation, infectious disease epidemiology, chronic disease epidemiology, disease prevention trials, and evaluation of screening tests Review the scientific literature with competence, synthesize findings across/studies, and make appropriate public health - Review the scientific literature with competence, synthesize findings across studies, and make appropriate public health recommendations based on current knowledge - Design an epidemiologic study to address a question of interest - Interpret results of an epidemiologic study, including the relation to findings from other epidemiologic studies, potential biologic and/or social mechanisms, limitations of the study, and public health implications - Write a clear description of the rationale, methods, results, and interpretation of an epidemiologic investigation - Apply epidemiologic skills in a public health setting, specifically in the formulation or application of public health programs or policies
+- Define and calculate measures of disease frequency and measures of association between risk factors and disease - Describe the major epidemiologic research study designs and their advantages and limitations - Describe the major sources of bias in epidemiologic research (confounding, selection bias, and measurement error) and the ways to evaluate and reduce bias - Apply criteria to support whether an association is causal - Understand the basic terms and methods used in outbreak investigation, infectious disease epidemiology, chronic disease epidemiology, disease prevention trials, and evaluation of screening tests - Review the scientific literature with competence, synthesize findings across studies, and make appropriate public health recommendations based on current knowledge - Design an epidemiologic study to address a question of interest - Interpret results of an epidemiologic study, including the relation to findings from other epidemiologic studies, potential biologic and/or social mechanisms, limitations of the study, and public health implications - Write a clear description of the rationale, methods, results, and interpretation of an epidemiologic investigation - Apply epidemiologic skills in a public health setting, specifically in the formulation or application of public health programs or policies

-All PHEP majors are required to take the following 5 (15 scr) major specific courses.
+All PHEP majors are required to take the following 5 (15 credit hours) major specific courses.
 These courses are all offered at the University of Toledo.
-In addition, all PHEP majors are required to take 2 (total of 6 scr) advised electives.
+In addition, all PHEP majors are required to take 2 (total of 6 credit hours) advised electives.